Cross-Layer Discrete Concept Discovery for Interpreting Language Models: Related Work

-Cross-layer interpretability has garnered attention, with sparse crosscoders introduced to capture and understand features across different model layers~\citep{lindsey2024}.
-These methods facilitate tasks like model diffing and circuit analysis, enabling the tracking of shared and unique features across layers and providing deeper insights into model behavior~\citep{minder2025robustly, dunefsky2024transcoders}.
+Cross-layer interpretability has gained attention, with researchers introducing sparse crosscoders to capture features across model layers~\citep{lindsey2024}.
+These methods facilitate tasks like model diffing and circuit analysis by tracking shared and unique features across layers, providing deeper insights into model behavior~\citep{minder2025robustly,dunefsky2024transcoders}.

-While \gls{vqvae} have shown success in domains like image and speech processing~\citep{oord2018,kaiser2018,huang2023,guo2020,huang-ji-2020-semi,bhardwaj-etal-2022-vector}, their application in NLP interpretability remains underexplored. \gls{clvqvae} framework addresses this gap by integrating transcoder-inspired objectives to map lower-layer representations to higher-layer ones.
+While \gls{vqvae} have shown success in domains like image and speech processing~\citep{oord2018,kaiser2018,huang2023,guo2020,huang-ji-2020-semi,bhardwaj-etal-2022-vector}, their application to NLP interpretability remains underexplored.
+The \gls{clvqvae} framework addresses this gap by integrating transcoder-inspired objectives to map lower-layer representations to higher-layer ones.